 E-commerce website security with a bad hosting providers can become a nightmare

 This is particularly true with shared hosting, but it does not mean that other solutions are totally secure.
 There are a lot of factors to take into consideration, especially with e-commerce websites because they store a lot of sensible data, like credit cards or delivery information.
-Also a hosting solution with a secure data center and a backup service is important in order to avoid losing your data.
+Therefore, a hosting solution with a secure data center and a backup service is important in order to avoid losing your data.
+In fact, it’s one of the mandatory essentials that we recommend for any e-Commerce store.
 Finally, to reassure your customers about data safety, a two factor identification system is highly recommended.